-The restaurant over looks the Saigon river with plenty of flora for shade, with elegant comfortable seating.
+The restaurant overlooks the Saigon river with plenty of flora for shade, with elegant comfortable seating.
 Breakfast has many freshly cooked options on the menu, coupled with tasty food and excellent customer services.
-The options of both local and international cuisines caters for international guests.
+The options of both local and international cuisines cater for international guests.
 The traditional Vietnamese coffee is one of the best I have tasted here in Vietnam.
 At An Lam Retreats, the outdoor space is decorated from wooden furniture sourced from New Zealand.
-The usage of Vietnamese earthenware plates and bowls results with an inviting ambiance full of culture and a home like spirit.
+The usage of Vietnamese earthenware plates and bowls results with an inviting ambience full of culture and a home-like spirit.
 I made sure I took my time having breakfast.

 - Room reviewed: Family Suite

 - Address: 21/4 Trung Street, Vĩnh Phú, Thuận An, Bình Dương, Vietnam